McTavishLab/collab-paper/vignettes/crun_merced_cluster.md

-# Running physcraper on the Merced cluster
+# Running a Physcraper test on the Merced cluster

 ## Add dependencies to PATH